-This biochemical analysis of Beta-hexosaminidase enzyme activity can be used as a 1st tier test for patients with a clinical suspicion of Tay-Sachs/Sandhoff Disease.
+This biochemical test is a quantitative measurement of beta-hexosaminidase A and beta-hexosaminidase B enzyme activity and can be used as a 1st tier test for patients with a clinical suspicion of Tay-Sachs/Sandhoff Disease.
+Demonstration of deficient beta-hexosaminidase enzyme activity is considered the gold standard to confirm a diagnosis of Tay-Sachs/Sandhoff disease.

 2 weeks